• Skip to primary navigation

 Storage

-Refrigerate - Store leftover squash casserole in an airtight container for 3-4 days.
+Refrigerate - Store leftover squash casserole in an airtight container or with plastic wrap for 3-4 days.

 Freezer - Freeze in a freezer-safe dish for up to 2 months.
 Thaw overnight in the refrigerator before reheating.
 I recommend freezing without the cracker topping on top.